How to Choose the Best Barcode Scanner SDK for Your App

 Scandit supports thousands of barcode scanning customers across enterprises ranging from retail and logistics to travel and healthcare.

-- Enterprise-grade features: Scandit maximizes the available computing power and camera capabilities of today’s smart devices, applying advanced, AI-powered algorithms and UX techniques for unmatched performance and usability.
+- Enterprise-grade features: Scandit maximizes the available computing power and camera capabilities of today’s smart devices for unmatched performance and usability.
 From basic barcode scanning to complex AR-guided workflows, the Scandit Barcode Scanner SDK is customizable to fit your unique use cases.

 - Enterprise-level support: High-quality support from concept to live operations and maintenance.
 Our Enterprise-Level Success Team partners with you every step of the way, ensuring your barcode scanning software integrates and deploys successfully..

-- SDK options to suit every enterprise application and level of effort: Scandit’s barcode scanning software delivers enterprise-grade scanning performance across a wide range of smart devices and handheld computers.
-Our portfolio ranges from turnkey, no-code apps to customizable, feature-rich native and web SDKs.
-Each solution supports various operating systems, programming languages, frameworks, 3rd party systems, and OEM devices, including React Native, Native iOS, Native Android, JavaScript, Xamarin/Xamarin.Forms, Flutter, .NET (Android, iOS, and MAUI), Cordova, Capacitor, and Titanium, Linux/C, IBM MobileFirst, SAP Fiori, and Oracle Xstore.
+- Broad development support: Scandit software supports various operating systems, programming languages, frameworks, 3rd party systems, and OEM devices, including React Native, Native iOS, Native Android, JavaScript, Xamarin/Xamarin.Forms, Flutter, .NET (Android, iOS, and MAUI), Cordova, Capacitor, and Titanium, Linux/C, IBM MobileFirst, SAP Fiori, and Oracle Xstore.

 Trusted scanning software